• Skip to primary navigation

 In between events, take a break from the field, and head to the Balloon Discovery Center.
 Here, you'll find a range of exhibits to help you learn about how hot air balloons work and the conditions that make the Albuquerque Box so special.
 It's FREE!

 The Anderson Abruzzo International Balloon Museum is also located on Balloon Fiesta Park grounds.
-You can learn more about this history, science, and art of hot air balloons here (admission is $6 for adults).
+You can learn more about this history, science, and art of hot air balloons here (admission is $6 for adults / $5 for New Mexico residents).

-In addition to their exhibits, the museum hosts a number of special events during the Fiesta, including an artisan market and Balloons & Breakfast and Dine & Glow events, where you can enjoy a hot meal and amazing views overlooking the balloon field.
+In addition to their exhibits, the museum hosts a number of special events during the Fiesta, and you can also purchase special tickets to watch the Festival from their observation deck!

 Food + Drink

 There's not need to go hungry at the Balloon Fiesta!
 Simply head to Main Street, where you'll find a third-mile stretch of vendors selling food, drinks, and souvenirs.
 There's something for everyone here, including burgers, pizza, donuts, tacos, hot dogs, funnel cake, and much more.
-(It is a little slim pickings for vegetarians / vegans though, at least when I went.)
+(It was a bit slim pickings for vegetarians / vegans though, at least when I went.)

 If you're attending a morning session, I'd recommend heading the park hungry.
 You'll probably spend lots of time waiting around, and it will most likely be cold.
 Grab a breakfast burrito and cup of hot coffee on Main Street to warm you up.